exbotanical/ys/docs/reference/server-attr.md

 void server_disable_https(tcp_server_attr* attr);
 ```

 `server_disable_https` disables HTTPs support.
-This is a convenience function
+This convenience function is
 typically used for testing, where cert files were set on the `tcp_server_attr*`
 (meaning HTTPs is enabled), but you still do not want to use HTTPs.